eduairet/software-architecture/_notes/12-case-study.md

 <h4 id="logging-implementation">Implementation Instructions</h4>

-- Use dependency injection to inject the logging service into the receiver.
+- Use dependency injection to inject the logging service into the handler.

 <h3 id="receiver">Receiver</h3>